 Chair: We now move to high level national statements.

 Austria: The VIC celebrates its 14th anniversary.
 Vienna thus acts as the hub of international cooperation against drug trafficking and of the proactive approach in addressing the world drug problem, and we’re proud of that.
 In 2016, by adopting the outcome document of UNGASS 2016, we set an important course in international drug policy to strengthen national and international efforts in health, safety and security and people’s wellbeing.
 Taking into account the links between drug related crime, corruption, crime and terrorism.
 And development cooperation into consideration.
 This requires effective coordination.
 I appeal to all to ensure all relevant bodies receive the necessary funding to work effectively.
 I thank states that, like Austria, contribute in this fashion.
 The Ministerial Declaration is an important step in the right direction.
 The fundamental pillars are fighting illicit drug production, cultivation and transnational drug trafficking and solving drug addiction; it requires appropriate instruments to analyse the status quo to assess future developments.
 EU and Austria play a pioneering role.
 Authorities nationally analyse data, statistics and trends.
 We share this expertise to improve data collection instruments of UNODC.
 Like all Ministers of Interior, I appreciate the partnership with UNODC and I thank you for the longstanding cooperation on the field, which has been a major success.
 New phenomenon through the darknet requires more integrated cooperation at national, European and international levels.
 The problem of addiction cannot be reduced to the criminal component because this is one elements; it’s a chronic disease with impact on people and society.
-There0’s a medical, social dimension.
+There’s a medical, social dimension.
 We place major focus on intensive prevention by quickly involving health authorities and enabling quick reactions.
-It’s impossible to prevent criminalisation of drug consumers.
+A speedy reaction by health authorities can also contribute to avoiding the criminalisation of drug users.
 We pay tribute to all those on a global basis fighting daily against drug abuse and support those affected.
 Security authorities, health sector, civil society, etc. undertake major personal risks to fight the world drug problem; so, we have a responsibility to create a conducive framework for these people to work in the best conditions.

 Russian Federation: (Minister of Foreign Affairs) We are here to take stock of results of decade of work in countering the world drug problem.
 The goals stated in the 2009 declaration are still fully relevant today.
 The world drug problem breeds violence.
 Novel psychoactive substances are of serious concern; the dark net, electronic payments and the internet are big problems.
 The international community needs to collaborate.
 Building a drug free world is enshrined in the UNGASS doc.
 Attempts are being made to erode this responsibility.
 Of grave concern is the legalization of cannabis – it’s a straight road to drug hell.
 The provisions of the conventions must be strictly adhered to, they are the cornerstones.
 The INCB work deserves high praise from the CND, we expect our resolution will be endorsed.
 At the end of 2017 INCB visited Russia – we will continue to interact with INCB.
 We believe that only those states aiming towards a drug free world are the only ones that should be in CND.